openedx/edx-platform/docs/en_us/olx/source/organizing-course/course-structure-overview.rst

+.. _OLX Course Building Blocks:

 ###############################
 OLX Course Building Blocks
 ###############################

 Before you begin building OLX, you should understand the building blocks of an edX course.
 See:

 * `Courseware`_
 * `Supplemental Course Content`_